morinoko/ochoko/README.md

 - App can be used in either Japanese or English
 - Sign up (Facebook or email/password) and add tasting notes for the sakes you've drank

+* The ['ajax' branch](https://github.com/morinoko/ochoko/tree/ajax) demonstrates using AJAX calls to load and post data asynchronously (for brewery resource only).

 ## Features to add in the future

 - Search for sakes and breweries